firecmsco/firecms/README.md

 ## Use

-FireCMS is a purely a React app that uses your Firebase project as a backend so you do not need a specific backend to make it run.
+FireCMS is a purely a React app that uses your Firebase project as a backend, so you do not need a specific backend to make it run.
 Just build your project following the installation instructions and deploy it in the way you prefer.
 A very easy way is using Firebase Hosting.